The Problem with Apu

 The Problem with Apu is a 2017 American documentary film written by and starring comedian Hari Kondabolu and produced and directed by Michael Melamedoff.
 It focuses on the character Apu Nahasapeemapetilon, an Indian immigrant in the animated sitcom The Simpsons who, for a period, was the only figure of Indian heritage to appear regularly on mainstream American television.
 The film explores encounters with negative stereotypes, minstrelsy, racial microaggressions, and slurs against people of Indian and South Asian heritage.

 Background

 Kondabolu grew up watching The Simpsons and cites it as a major influence on his comedy and cultural savvy.
-Initially, he liked the character Apu because the character was the only representation of his family's culture regularly aired on television in the United States.
+Initially, he liked the recurring character of Apu Nahasapeemapetilon because the character was the only representation of his family's culture regularly aired on television in the United States.
 Kondabolu told the BBC, "Apu was the only Indian we had on TV at all so I was happy for any representation as a kid."
 As he grew older, Kondabolu became more critical of Apu, saying, "he's funny, but that doesn't mean this representation is accurate or right or righteous.
 It gets to the insidiousness of racism, though, because you don't even notice it when it's right in front of you."